Thrilled and delighted to be with you, as is the case every day.

 That's also been established, but they ignored that.

-A victim of a man who would not listen to the word no, uh, a victim of society which tells young girls that the guy will never leave you if you get pregnant.
+For the purposes of the left, people like today's modern-day Democrats, pregnancy is a disease and it makes a pregnant woman a victim, a victim of a man who would not listen to the word no, a victim of society which tells young girls that the guy will never leave you if you get pregnant, whatever.

-They want as many people to be victims with no claim to personal responsibility whatsoever, because that makes those people subservient, docile, and dependent.
+They want as many people to be victims with no claim to personal responsibility whatsoever because that makes those people subservient, docile, and dependent.

 That's what illegal immigration and amnesty is all about.

-Here, Grib Grib soundbite number five.
+Here, Grib soundbite number five.

-This was uh in Brownsville, Texas.
+This was in Brownsville, Texas.

 You know, we had it last Friday.